Silk Threadwrapping Flower Apprentice

 A modern threadwrapping flower done in traditional style

-“Well, some people are definitely trying to go the traditional path,” she gestured for me to look at the picture above; she keeps a whole album of threadwrapping flowers in her phone for inspiration.
-“Certain customers love that look and want to return to older times.”
+“Some people are definitely sticking to the traditional path,” she said, gesturing for me to look at a couple vivid images on her phone, which I've shown above.
+She keeps a whole album of threadwrapping flowers for inspiration.
+“Certain customers love that look.
+It brings them back to another time.”

-“Yeah, compared to the traditional, high-hued colors, some apprentices, including me, are trying to appeal to the younger generation,” she shows me another picture.
-“Look at how this rose is candy-hued; it’s gentler and easier to wear outside.
-Some girls in the Lolita and Hanfu Revolutionist cultures might wear them with their costumes.
-That’s why artisans make a gold pin, which is under the rose—so it goes into their hair more easily.”
+“Yeah, compared to the traditional, vibrant-hued colors, some apprentices, including me, are trying to appeal to the younger generation,” she shows me another picture.
+“Look at how this rose is candy-hued; it’s gentler in vibe and easier to wear in casual settings.
+Some girls in the Lolita and Hanfu Revolutionist cultures might wear them with their outfits.
+That’s why we make a gold pin, which is under the rose—so it goes into their hair more easily.”

 Candy-hued Rose, unknown artist